jeengbe/vality/README.md

 [List of all built-in Valits](#built-in-valits)

-Similarly to Guards, Valits can also accept arguments, which are passed by calling the Valit after providing the Guard(s).
+Similarly to guards, Valits can also accept arguments, which are passed by calling the Valit after providing the guard(s).

 ```ts
 vality.array(vality.string)({ minLength: 3 }); // Array of strings with at least 3 elements